The Nat King Cole Trio

 People Also Ask

-Some of The Nat King Cole Trio's most popular tracks include All I Want For Christmas (Is My Two Front Teeth), All I Want For Christmas (Is My Two Front Teeth) - 1997 Digital Remaster, Sweet Lorraine, Straighten Up and Fly Right, The Christmas Song (Chestnuts Roasting On An Open Fire).
-Listen to these songs and discover more from their extensive catalog.
+The Nat King Cole Trio's most-played tracks include All I Want For Christmas (Is My Two Front Teeth), All I Want For Christmas (Is My Two Front Teeth) - 1997 Digital Remaster, Sweet Lorraine, Straighten Up and Fly Right, The Christmas Song (Chestnuts Roasting On An Open Fire).
+Listen to these songs and explore more from their catalog on this page.

 In 1937, Nat King Cole arrived in Los Angeles where he formed the original lineup of the Nat King Cole Trio.
-The trio consisted of Nat on piano, Oscar Moore on guitar, and Wesley Prince on double bass...
+The trio consisted of Nat on piano, Oscar Moore on guitar, and Wesley Prince on double bass - the absence of a drummer making the combo uniqu...
 Read the full biography on this page.

-You can find The Nat King Cole Trio vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find The Nat King Cole Trio vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow The Nat King Cole Trio